Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Methodologies for Storage Capacity Assessments

 \subsection{Data Compilation and Regional Constraints}

-The evaluation of CO\textsubscript{2} storage potential in Poland, as exemplified in Figure \ref{fig:F9_storagecase}, hinges on integrating diverse datasets and local geological considerations.
-However, current assessments face significant challenges rooted in the lack of availability and comprehensiveness of data, which are compounded by limited access to the research sector and collaborative industry-academia R\&D initiatives that could maximize the utility of existing sources.
+The evaluation of CO\textsubscript{2} storage potential in emerging regions hinges on integrating diverse datasets and local geological considerations.
+In Poland, current assessments face significant challenges rooted in the lack of availability and comprehensiveness of data, which are compounded by limited access to the research sector and collaborative industry-academia R\&D initiatives.
+Due to the heterogeneous nature of available geological data, varying assessment methodologies across different studies, and the limited number of comparable site-specific evaluations, formal statistical meta-analysis was not applied in this review.
 Consequently, basin-scale assessments and site-specific studies must account for confidence intervals and reliability caveats until new seismic surveys, well-site measurements, and core data become available.
-We emphasize to stakeholders that the current state of knowledge for identified storage candidates and their tentative high-level storage capacity estimates, such as those presented in Table \ref{table:storagelist}, is still insufficient for making definitive business decisions, necessitating further scrutiny and validation.
+We emphasize to stakeholders that the current state of knowledge and their tentative high-level storage capacity estimates, such as those presented in Table \ref{table:storagelist}, are still insufficient for making definitive business decisions, necessitating further scrutiny and validation.

-\paragraph{Geological Data:} Subsurface characterization relies on core samples, geophysical well logs, and seismic surveys (Fig. \ref{fig:F9_storagecase}).
+\paragraph{Geological Data:} Subsurface characterization relies on core samples, geophysical well logs, and seismic surveys.
 In Poland, it is often sourced from the Polish Geological Institute (PGI-NRI), Polskie Górnictwo Naftowe i Gazownictwo (PGNiG), and Grupa LOTOS.
 These datasets, to their extent, provide input into reservoir properties across Poland’s sedimentary basins.
-Legacy Soviet-era 2D seismic data (1970s–1980s) that has been reprocessed with modern algorithms supplements contemporary 3D surveys.
+Legacy Soviet-era 2D seismic data (1970s–1980s), reprocessed with modern algorithms, supplements contemporary 3D surveys.
 However, its coarse resolution limits detailed modeling of structural traps and reservoir heterogeneity.
-Recent efforts to digitize and reinterpret this data have improved coverage, but gaps still persist in the majority of regions, particularly regarding the characterization of deep saline aquifers.
+Recent efforts to digitize and reinterpret this data have improved coverage, but gaps persist in the majority of regions, particularly regarding the characterization of deep saline aquifers.

 \paragraph{Hydrogeological Data:} The Poland Hydrogeological Atlas \cite{gorecki2015atlases,joywiakmapy} provides preliminary salinity data (typically >10,000 mg/L for viable aquifers) and pressure gradients, essential for assessing CO\textsubscript{2} solubility, plume migration, and injectivity.
 Over-pressured formations are excluded in many relevant studies, which is consistent with global practices aimed at mitigating injection challenges and ensuring operational feasibility when accurate information is absent.